YOOX Net-a-Porter Group

-YOOX Net-a-Porter Group S.p.A. is an Italian online fashion retailer created on 5 October 2015 after the merger between Yoox Group and Net-a-porter Group (NAP).
+YOOX Net-a-Porter Group S.p.A.
+(YNAP) is an Italian online fashion retailer created in October 2015 after the merger between Yoox Group and Net-a-porter Group (NAP), companies founded in 2000.
+While Yoox was founded by Federico Marchetti in Milan, NAP was established by Natalie Massenet in London.

-Yoox was originally founded by Federico Marchetti in Milan in 2000, and Net-a-Porter was founded by Natalie Massenet in London in 2000.
-Beginning in 2003, Richemont invested in NAP.
-In 2015, Yoox purchased NAP shares from Richemont and merged with Net-a-Porter to establish the Yoox Net-a-Porter Group.
+After initiating its investments in the company in 2003, Richemont sold its NAP shares to Yoox in 2015, when the latter decided to merge its operations with the newly acquired company.
+However, in May 2018, Richemont bought 95% of the available shares of YNAP.

-In May 2018, Richemont acquired the YNAP Group by purchasing 95% of the company's available shares.
 The combined company has become a global e-commerce player that serves more than 180 countries.
 YNAP posted a €1.46 billion loss in 2023, and in October 2024 Richemont agreed to sell Yoox Net-A-Porter to Mytheresa.

-In April 2025, Mytheresa closed its acquisition of YOOX Net-a-Porter from Richemont.
-Following the acquisition, the newly formed group LuxExperience B.V. is the sole shareholder of Net-a-Porter, Mr Porter, Yoox and the Outnet next to Mytheresa.
+In April 2025, Mytheresa closed its acquisition of YOOX Net-a-Porter.
+Following the acquisition, the newly formed group LuxExperience B.V. is the sole shareholder of Net-a-Porter, Mr Porter and Yoox next to Mytheresa.

 History

 Net-a-Porter Group

 Net-a-Porter founder Natalie Massenet is an American-born former fashion journalist with Women's Wear Daily and Tatler.
 She developed the concept of a magazine in website format where users could 'click' to buy while trying to source product online for a fashion shoot.
-Having raised the £1.2m (approx $2m) start-up costs with the assistance of her then-husband and co-founder Mark Quinn-Newall, they launched the company from Massanet's flat in Chelsea, London.
+Having raised the £1.2m (approx $2m) start-up costs with the assistance of her then-husband and co-founder Arnaud Massenet, they launched the company from Massenet's flat in Chelsea, London.

 In the early days, the operation was so low-key that the company's black delivery boxes were stacked up in the bathtub.
 Initially, designers and investors were reluctant to support Net-a-Porter because it lacked a physical retail outlet.
 Massenet recalled the credibility gap in a 2013 interview in The Observer: "They'd listen and they'd nod and then afterwards they'd say, 'Just tell me one more thing: where is your store?'"
 However, in 2001, Roland Mouret was persuaded to sell his collection via the website.
 By 2004, the same year in which it won best fashion shop at the British Fashion Awards, the company was profitable.

 In 2010, Massenet sold a majority stake in Net-a-Porter to Swiss luxury goods holding company Richemont for an estimated £50m.
 She remains an investor and executive chairwoman.
 At the time it was bought by Richemont in 2010, Net-a-Porter was valued at $533 million.
 The Outnet, a site focusing on previous seasons' designs at discount prices, was launched in 2009; in 2011, a menswear site, Mr Porter, was established under the stewardship of Toby Bateman who then said: "The original concept around the Mr Porter customer was that he was the man in the Net-A-Porter girl's life."
 Bateman left Mr Porter in 2019 and was replaced by Fiona Firth as managing director.